 - 1 pound fresh string beans, ends trimmed

-- 2 Tbls unsalted butter
+- 2 Tablespoon unsalted butter *see notes

-- 1 shallot, finely minced
+- 1 small shallot, peeled and finely minced

-- 10 oz mushrooms, thinly sliced
+- 10 ounces mushrooms, thinly sliced

 - salt and pepper to taste

-Blanch string beans in large saute pan of boiling salted water for about 4 minutes.
+- Blanch string beans in large saute pan of boiling salted water for about 4 minutes.
 Strain string beans and place them in ice water to maintain the bright green color.

-In same saute pan, over medium heat, melt the butter and saute the shallots for about 2 minutes, until translucent.
+- In same saute pan, over medium heat, melt the butter and saute the shallots for about 2 minutes, until translucent.
 Add in the mushrooms and cook for another 2 to 3 minutes.

-Add in the string beans to heat through.
+- Add in the string beans to heat through.
 Season with salt and pepper to taste.
 Serve immediately or refrigerate, covered and reheat the next day.